A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 In exchange for the program payment, the home becomes deed-restricted.
 This means there are long-term rules, often including primary residence requirements and limits on how the home can be sold or rented in the future.

-A buy-down is the sale of a deed restriction.
-It is not free money or a gift without obligations.
+• The Intent: A buy-down is the sale of a deed restriction, not a gift or free money without obligations.

-A buy-down is not available for every home.
-Homes must meet program requirements.
+• The Property: Buy-downs are not available for every home; the property must meet specific program requirements.

 An eligible home is listed for $800,000.
 Here is how different buy-down amounts change the effective purchase price: